Krittam/iitd-tnp-notifications/README.md

 # iitd-tnp-notifications
 This project has been made to keep IIT Delhi students informed about any updates on T&amp;P portal.
 It runs as a daemon on the user's account on IITD CSC machine.
-It checks the notification page at regular intervals and sends an email to the user in case the page has been updated.
+It checks the Companies on Campus page and notifications page at regular intervals and sends an email to the user in case the pages have been updated.

 ## Getting Started